Full Moon Features: Full Moon Productions era (1988–1995)

 After the collapse of Band's previous film studio Empire Pictures, he moved back to the United States from Rome and opened Full Moon Productions.
 Band's goal with Full Moon was to create low-budget horror, sci-fi, and fantasy films while retaining a somewhat "big-budget" look.
-In the United States, Canada, and several foreign territories, from the company's very humble beginnings, Full Moon teamed with Paramount Pictures and Pioneer Home Entertainment for direct-to-video releasing on VHS and LaserDisc and the first release was the feature film directed by David Schmoeller, Puppet Master in 1989, and designed to create the company under the umbrella of Bandcompany, Inc.
+In the United States, Canada, and several foreign territories, from the company's very humble beginnings, Full Moon teamed with Paramount Pictures and Pioneer Home Entertainment for direct-to-video releasing on VHS and LaserDisc and the first release was the feature film directed by David Schmoeller, Puppet Master in 1989, and designed to create the company under the umbrella of Bandcompany, Inc. He additionally set up its label, Phantom Video, used to distribute cult movies on videocassette.

 Puppet Master turned out to be a huge hit for Full Moon.
 Following the film on VHS and LaserDisc was a featurette entitled No Strings Attached, which documents the making of Puppet Master.
 It then featured interviews with cast and crew members, including actor Paul Le Mat and Charles Band himself.
 The next three releases—Shadowzone, Meridian: Kiss of the Beast, and Crash and Burn (changing to Full Moon Entertainment with the release of the latter)—all featured a making-of presentation after the film.
 Paramount, however, didn't believe in the making-of concept and forced Band to pay for all of the additional tape needed.
 At the same time, Band also reissued two catalog titles, Tourist Trap and Parasite through Paramount.

 Some controversy arose, however, many years after the release of Puppet Master.
 In an interview on the website The Terror Trap, Puppet Master director, David Schmoeller, says that Charles Band owes him residuals, as well as stating that Charles Band doesn't give credit to directors.
 Schmoeller continues, saying that Band didn't want him on the director's commentary on the DVD release of Puppet Master, because "it would reveal that someone else shared in the creation of Full Moon's biggest and most successful franchise."

 With the fifth Full Moon release Puppet Master II in 1991, Full Moon introduced VideoZone, a behind-the-scenes video magazine.
 The average VideoZone featured an introduction by Charles Band, the making-of the "movie you just watched," an interview with someone involved in a future Full Moon release, merchandise (such as Full Moon T-shirts, posters and other assorted goods), trailers, and contact information.
 VideoZone tied together the "comic book feel" that Band insisted with the Full Moon product.
 In 1992, Full Moon decided to expand into theatrical film production, with a distribution agreement at Paramount Pictures, to release two films, but it was never materialized.